jpwalker625/jpwalker625.github.io/_books/everyday_zen.md

 Aspiration is always satisfying.
 It is our own tue nature seeking to realize and express itself.
 Expectation is the search for satisfaction from something outside ourselves.

-"Place no head above your own, and add nothing extra to your life."
+	Place no head above your own, and add nothing extra to your life.

 ## Seeing Through the Superstructure